- Yale University (B.A., Economics and History (honors), magna cum laude)

-Law Clerk to The Honorable Jerre S. Williams, United States Court of Appeals, Fifth Circuit (1984-85).
+Law Clerk to The Honorable Jerre S. Williams, United States Court of Appeals, Fifth Circuit.

 Barnett’s credentials match his knowledge and skill.
-He is a Fellow in the American College of Trial Lawyers, for example, an Elected Member of the American Law Institute, and an honors graduate of Yale University and Harvard Law School.
-With three decades of trial work representing both plaintiffs and defendants, he is master strategist in commercial litigation.
+He is, for example, a Fellow in the American College of Trial Lawyers, an Elected Member of the American Law Institute, and an honors graduate of Yale University and Harvard Law School.
+With more than three decades of trial and appellate work representing both plaintiffs and defendants, he is master strategist in commercial litigation.

 Barnett focuses on complex matters, especially ones involving antitrust, energy, or intellectual property.
-He has represented major corporations like Alaska Airlines, Cisco Systems, KKR, Neiman Marcus Group, and Texas Instruments.
-He’s also battled for clients against behemoths like Abbott Labs, Apple, AT&T, Comcast, JPMorgan Chase, Samsung, and Visa.
+He has represented major corporations and institutions like Alaska Airlines, Cisco Systems, KKR, Vistra Energy, and Yale University.
+He’s also battled for clients against behemoths such as Abbott Labs, Apple, AT&T, Comcast, JPMorgan Chase, Samsung, and Visa.

 Barnett projects a compelling courtroom presence.
 His performance before the Supreme Court in Comcast Corp. v.
 Behrend prompted the Court to withdraw the question on which it had granted review.
 The judge in a patent infringement trial called him “one of the best” and his opening statement the finest he had ever seen.
 Another trial judge told Barnett minutes after a jury returned a favorable verdict that he was one of the two best trial lawyers he’d ever come across—adding that the other one was dead.